The Voice (American TV series) season 11: Week 6: Finale (Dec. 12 & 13)

 The Top four performed on Monday, December 12, 2016, with the final results following on Tuesday, December 13, 2016.
-Finalists performed a solo cover song, a duet with their coach, and an original song. iTunes bonus multipliers were awarded to Head (#1, #2 and #7), Gilman (#3 and #4), Gallagher (#6) and McDonald (#10).
+Finalists performed a solo cover song, a duet with their coach, and an original song. iTunes bonus multipliers were awarded to Head (#1, #2, and #7), Gilman (#3 and #4), Gallagher (#6), and McDonald (#10).
 All iTunes votes received for the five weeks leading up to the finale were cumulatively added to online and app finale votes for each finalist.
-This also marks the first that a pairing (during the Knockouts) stand until the finale (Josh G. and Sundance).
+This also marks the first that a pairing (during the Knockouts) stands until the finale (Josh G. and Sundance).